WikiEducationFoundation/WikiEduDashboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-> Thanks for suggesting a feature!
+> Thanks for reporting a problem!
 Please delete any line that begins with a '>' (including this one) and replace with your own content.

 ### What is happening?
 > A clear and concise description of what the bug is.